dkam/rakuten_product_api/README.md

 ## Querying
 ### Search for keywords:

-You can specify which merchants to query by using `mid: 38131`
+You can specify which merchants to query by using mid paramater.
+For example Kobo Australia would be: `mid: 38131`

 ```ruby
 results = client.search(keyword: 'Murderbot', mid: 38131)